 Foxtel can be ordered by heading to the website or calling 1300 657 538.
 You’ll have the choice of a number of different subscription packages, the cheapest of which is the Entertainment base pack.
 This pack costs just $29/month, while the Foxtel set-top box will cost $125.

 Main Event on Optus

 Optus partners with Foxtel to provide Optus TV Featuring Foxtel, meaning you’ll go through a similar process to access this service.
 By bundling the Foxtel service with other Optus services, you’ll receive free installation, meaning you’ll pay just $100 for the set-top box along with the monthly cost of whichever package you choose — again, the cheapest is the entertainment pack, which will cost $29/month.
 It’s also worth noting that Optus TV Featuring Foxtel is only available to residents of Melbourne, Sydney and Brisbane.

-International Sporting Events Broadcast Live and in HD
+Summary: International Sporting Events Broadcast Live and in HD

 Some five years ago, Main Event took significant strides forward in their ability to deliver subscribers with the best possible experience when they launched an HD simulcast.
 Since then the number of HD events has gradually increased, to the point where they now show the majority of premium pay-per-view events in HD.
 This gives viewers the opportunity to see some of the world’s biggest sporting events in the clearest available quality.

 As long as you have an iQ HD set-top box or a My Star HD set-top box, you will automatically be able to access this HD feed on the regular Main Event channel.
 The price to watch the broadcast in HD is the same as to watch in SD.